videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track.md

 ### `Which Configuration is suitable for me ?`

-In this section, we will understand participant size and platform wise `encoder(Resolution)` and `multiStream` configuration.
+In this section, the focus is on understanding participant size and platform-wise `encoder(Resolution)` and `multiStream` configuration.

 ##### 1. For Desktop Browser